hceny/placeholder-and-image-lazyload/README.md

 - True - displays compatible tags regardless of browser support.
 - False - displays compatible tags only if the browser does not support it.

-The second parameter (color): default true
+The second parameter (color): default false

 - True - changes the placeholder color according to the css property of the set input or textarea.
 - False - forces the placeholder color to #ccc when the display is compatible.